mhx/dwarfs/doc/mkdwarfs.md

     The value for this option is a colon-separated list.
 The first item is the compression algorithm, the remaining item are its options.
 Options can be either boolean or have a value.
-For details on which algorithms and options are available, see the output of `mkdwarfs --help`.
+For details on which algorithms and options are available, see the output of `mkdwarfs --help`. `zstd` will give you the best compression while still keeping decompression *very* fast. `lzma` will compress even better, but decompression will be around ten times slower.

   * `--schema-compression=`*algorithm*[:*algopt*[=*value*]]...:
     The compression algorithm and configuration used for the metadata schema.